Lightjohn/Ssh-ultimate-guide/README.md

 * To finish a little note:

-	When you are using scp or rsync you do something like that:
+	When you are using scp or rsync you do something like this:

 	```
-	scp -r machine:distantFolder/ localFolder/
+	scp -r machine:remoteFolder/ localFolder/
 	```

 	The meaning of **machine:** is that you are pointing to your home.